LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Portions of this work were supported by NIH grants R01-DC013260 to AKCL, F32-DC012456 to EL, T32-DC000018 to the University of Washington, and NIH LRP awards to EL and DRM.
-The authors are grateful to Susan McLaughlin for helpful suggestions on an earlier draft of this paper, and to Maria Chait for suggesting certain useful post-hoc analyses.
+The authors are grateful to Susan McLaughlin and two anonymous reviewers for helpful suggestions on an earlier draft of this paper, and to Maria Chait for suggesting certain useful post-hoc analyses.